solomon-b/greedypacker/README.md

   perimiter is touching either occupied space or the edges of the bin.

+#### Skyline Heuristics
+* bottom_left:
+  see Maximal Rectangle bottom_left above.
+* best_fit:
+  place the item such that the amount of space lost to wastemap is minimized.

 #### Optional Optimizations:

 All optimizations are passed in as keyword arguments when the GreedyPacker